binpash/pash/evaluation/osdi22-eval/README.md

 * [data_final.csv](./logs/data_final.csv)

 The figures are slightly different from the ones shown in the paper for a few different reasons.
 For some benchmarks, the smaller input with `--small` leads to a more pronounced cost of one-time overheads and therefore smaller absolute speedup for all PaSh configurations (JIT, AOT, etc).
 However, the relative benefits between configurations are still the same.
-In Figure 7, AvgTemp is faster in the artifact figure because in the paper we forgot to use `--parallel_pipelines` (dependency untangling) and `--profile_driven` when we run the experiment for the paper.
-Now we added them and therefore results are slightly better (relative speedups are still similar).
+In Figure 7, AvgTemp is faster in the artifact figure because in the paper we forgot to use `--parallel_pipelines` (dependency untangling) and `--profile_driven` when we ran the experiment for the paper.
+Adding these flags back yields slightly better results, though relative speedups are still similar.

 ## Additional artifact evaluation: SPIN Verification of Dependency Untangling